fastrgv/Reliquarium/README.md

 # Reliquarium

+**ver 1.8.5 -- 18apr20**

+* OpenGL v3.3 is now sufficient to run this app...allows older hardware.
+* Improved coding style to read WAV file while "protected";
+* Added a move-sound mute-toggle using v-key (Volume);

 **ver 1.8.4 -- 4apr20**

 * Created new linux sound system with no latency:  a WAV-player using an Ada binding to the ALSA sound library.